 Differences Between the EU and the Schengen Area

-The Republic of Ireland and the United Kingdom are the only European Union countries which refused to sign the Schengen Agreement.
+The Republic of Ireland is the only European Union country that refused to sign the Schengen Agreement.
 On the other hand, EU members, Cyprus, Bulgaria, Romania and Croatia — have not yet been admitted to the Schengen Area due to technical or internal issues.

 Differences Between the EU and the EUROZONE